codefresh-io/docs.codefresh.io/_docs/getting-started/menu-navigation.md

   lightbox="true"
   file="/images/getting-started/settings-icon.png"
   url="/images/getting-started/settings-icon.png"
-  alt="Settings icon in toolbar" caption="Settings icon in toolbar"
+  alt="To be changed Settings icon in toolbar" caption="To be changed Settings icon in toolbar"
     max-width="70%"
 %}

+We divided the navigation into Avatar, account-level, and features and functionality.
+The &rarr; indicates a change between versions.

 ### Avatar options